deephyper/deephyper/docs/index.rst

     99    10      cubic  9.986875  1006.067558      99       DONE           10.394701           10.495718
     100    9      cubic  9.999787  1008.936159     100       DONE           10.495265           10.595172

+    Optimum values
+    function: cubic
+    x: 9.99958232225758
+    b: 10
+    y: 1009.8747019108424

 Let us now provide step-by-step details about this example.

 The black-box function named ``run`` (it could be named anything but by convention we call it the ``run``-function) is defined by taking an input ``job`` that contains the different hyperparameters to optimize under ``job.parameters``.
 In our case, the function takes three hyperparameters: ``x``, ``b``, and ``function``.
 The ``run``-function returns a value ``y`` that is computed based on the values of the hyperparameters.
 The value of ``y`` is the objective value that we want to **maximize** (by convention we do maximization, to do minimization simply return the negative of your objective).
 The ``run``-function can be any computationally expensive function that you want to optimize.
-For example, it can be a simple Python execution, opening subprocesses, submitting a SLURM job, perfoming an HTTP request...
-The search algorithms will learn to optimize the function just based on observed input hyperparameters and output values.
+For example, it can be a simple Python execution, opening subprocesses, submitting a SLURM job, perfoming an HTTP request, etc. The search algorithms will learn to optimize the function just based on observed input hyperparameters and output values.

 .. code-block:: python